What is to be done?

 Over the next 30 years the data accumulates, satellite images are examined and calculations lead to projections.
 The best cases are bad, the worst cases calamitous, and as far as timetables go, it’s later than anybody had thought.

-The following 20 years have been taken up with organisational problems.
-Although it’s clear that the skies are darkening as we watch, the question is how to respond to a threat that requires global action on the political, scientific, technological, social and economic levels.
-Our experience with the Covid-19 pandemic is a preview of the difficulties we face in managing and co-ordinating that action before the storm breaks – and without the spur of collapsing health systems.
+Unfortunately, simple sounding the alarm does nothing to solve the myriad of problems that climate change throws up.
+Although it’s clear that the skies are darkening as we watch, how should we respond to a threat that requires global action on the political, scientific, technological, social and economic levels?
+How can we even develop the capacity to?
+Our experience with the Covid-19 pandemic is a preview of the global crises we face in managing and co-ordinating that action before the storm breaks – and without the spur of collapsing health systems.

-The problem is immense, we only have one chance to solve it, and time is passing…
+The problem is immense, we only have one last best chance to solve it, and time is passing…

 The group will hold seven meetings/dialogues in the run-up to COP26, and we will issue a report after each to outline what has been agreed.
 The first was held online on the 21 April under the auspices of the Transatlantic Leadership Network (TLN), and addressed the foundational issue of how a multitude of diverse groups and interests among governments, corporations and communities can be reconciled in the same framework.